 However, entry remains free for those coming to pray, attend Mass, make their Confession, meditate or take part in the liturgy of the hours.

-Out of consideration for those attending religious worship or seeking spiritual comfort, and to simplify access to the church, entry is free of charge between 4:00 PM on Saturday and 12:30 PM on Sunday afternoon.
-There are no guided tours during this time.
+Out of consideration for those attending religious worship or seeking spiritual comfort, and to simplify access to the church, entry is free of charge to attend mass between 4:00 PM on Saturday and 12:30 PM on Sunday afternoon.
+There are no visits during this time.